 5. Langos – Follow the garlic scent, to reach your nearest Langos stand!
 A Hungarian specialty, Austrians absolutely love!
 And so do we!
 It is like a huge, flat doughnut, freshly fried and smeared with some garlic butter and salt.
 You can of course have it without garlic, but it will never be the same!
 It makes sense to sacrify your breath for this deliciousness.
 To kill the odor, have something sweet immediately after it. xD Warning – obviously avoid Langos if you are on a date!

 So these are our top 5 must try treats!
-But also delicious are Bauernkrapfen – big doughnuts with jam, waffles, especially the ones on the stick, soups or goulash served in bread bowl, so called Baumkuchen, little fried doughnuts in chocolate, Kartoffelpuffer – like a potato pancake, different types of sausages… If you eat organic food, then make sure to go to Karlsplatz market as all food and drinks sold there are organically certified.
+But also delicious are Bauernkrapfen – big doughnuts with jam, waffles, especially the ones on the stick, soups or goulash served in bread bowl, so called Baumkuchen, little fried doughnuts in chocolate, Kartoffelpuffer – like a potato pancake, different types of sausages… If you are into all things organic, then make sure to go to Karlsplatz market as all food and drinks sold there are organically certified.

-Speaking of drinks needless to say, you got to drink punch (sorts are way too many, but we are massive fans of Beerenpunch – punch with berries) and mulled wine!
+Speaking of drinks needless to say, you got to drink punch (there are many sorts of punch, but we are massive fans of Beerenpunch – punch with berries) and mulled wine!

 Indulge the treats and enjoy exploring all the Christmas markets of Vienna!